cksystemsgroup/JAviator/README.md

     chrt -f 60 ./control -t 15

-Upon successfully establishing a connection to the Robostix program, which will be displayed in the console window, the yellow LED on Robostix 1 should be blinking.
+After successfully establishing a connection to the Robostix program, which will be displayed in the console window, the yellow LED on Robostix 1 should be blinking.

 ### Control Terminal

 Start the Control Terminal application by selecting "ControlTerminal > Run As > Java Application".
 For a brief introduction to the basic functionality of the Control Terminal, please refer to [3.
 Starting the Control Terminal](http://javiator.cs.uni-salzburg.at/releases/control_system_demo_software/how_to.html).
 Note that displaying the "JAviator 3D" window by passing a command line argument has been disabled (commented out) in this stripped version.
-Furthermore, activating the "Signals Dialog" by pressing the F3 key has been disabled in favor of the "Helicopter Position" window, which is temporarily assigned to the F3 key.
+Furthermore, activating the "Signals Dialog" by pressing the F3 key has been disabled temporarily in favor of the "Helicopter Position" window, which is now assigned to the F3 key.

 ## License